avishaan/quippics/README.md

 - Jasmine as the testing framework.
 - Mongoose as the object modeler for Node.js.
 - MongoDB as the x-platform document based noSQL database.
+- Istanbul as the code coverage assessment tool

 Domains
 ----------------------